Commelina communis: Pigment and dye

 In Japan there is a sizeable dye industry devoted to the plant.
 The purported variety Commelina communis var. hortensis, which is apparently a cultivated form of another putative variety, namely Commelina communis var. ludens, is grown for its larger petals which yield a blue juice used in manufacturing a paper called boshigami or aigami (藍 紙), which is the famous product of the Yamada village in the Shiga prefecture.
 The paper is usually resoaked, allowing the pigment to be reabsorbed in water for use as a dye.
 The dye, also referred to as aigami, but also as aobanagami (青 花 紙) or tsuyukusairo (露草色), is composed primarily of malonyl awobanin and was used extensively as a colorant in 18th and 19th century woodblock prints in Japan, especially during the early Ukiyo-e era.
 The colorant is known to have been used by several famous Ukiyo-e artists such as Torii Kiyonaga.
 However, aigami fades to a greenish yellow in a matter of months when exposed to sunlight.
 As a result, the color was eventually replaced by imported Prussian blue, a much more stable colour with its first commercial appearance in 1829 in the work of Keisai Eisen.
 The plant is also grown for its dye in northern China.
 Additional uses of the colourant include making preparatory designs on cloth before dyeing with other pigments.

-Commelinin is the blue pigment from the flowers of C. communis, is a metalloanthocyanin.
+Commelinin, the blue pigment from the flowers of C. communis, is a metalloanthocyanin.
 It is a complex of 4 Mg2+ ions chelating six anthocyanin molecules.